TMCR 95.3: Building to licence application

 In January 2008, the committee registered the group as a company limited by guarantee, TMCRFM Limited no. 6471394, in preparation for the future expansion of the group and the service it will offer.
 Funding applications made in 2009 were intended to have the station return to the airwaves in October 2009 on a full-time basis.
 This was deferred to 14 December after last minute funding issues.

 The transmitter site has been determined as SE685134, which gives coverage to Thorne, Moorends, Fishlake, Stainforth, Dunscroft, Hatfield and parts of several other local communities.
 Clearance of 95.3 as the broadcast frequency has been made by OfCom.

+The station also now broadcasts on 107.5 FM in Epworth in Lincolnshire.

 Community activity

 Members of the team are appearing at events in the area, such as the annual Thorne Festival and various shows.
 The station has the remit to promote all local opportunities, events and services that are provided for the benefit of station listeners.
 This involves working with other community groups in collating information and making on-air announcements.

 TMCR have provided PA at many local events during the summer months, appearing at the Thorne Festival, Thorne Regatta, Community As One day, Doncaster Disabled Games, as well as various Sunday afternoons on the bandstand in Thorne Memorial Park.

 'Today's More Choice Radio' as TMCR is now known; is very active in the North East of Doncaster and will be here for a long time to come serving the community.